dalibo/pandocker/tests/expected/dokuwiki/syntax.dokuwiki.md

    Heading 5  Row 2 Col 2            Row 2 Col 3
   ----------- ---------------------- -------------

-As you can see, it\'s the cell separator before a cell which decides about the formatting:
+As you can see, it's the cell separator before a cell which decides about the formatting:

     |              ^ Heading 1            ^ Heading 2          ^